-- 25. Teachers and school administrators lack any meaningful support, guidelines or sensitivity training when faced with students in sexual and gender minorities and who are struggling to come to terms with their sexual orientation and/or gender identity.
+- 23. The Boys and Girls' Club Association of Hong Kong, in a 2009 study of sexual minority high school students, found that over 50% of the students surveyed had experienced various degrees of negative treatment, including rejection, bullying and even physical violence after revealing their sexual orientation to other students; close to 90% of the students said they had not revealed their sexual orientation to the teachers because the students felt the teachers would not be able to offer support regarding sexual orientation learned of it, and feared that the teachers would discriminate against them, etc. Of the remaining students who told their teachers about their sexual orientation, a staggering 60% was told to gender conform and 53% received warnings or disciplinary action because of their sexual orientation.
+There was even reported testimony indicating that these LBT students were referred to "reparative therapy" by the teachers or social workers.
+The impacts of such discrimination, bullying and mistreatment on LBT students are profound, including 22% of students who said they felt they had been discriminated reported having suicidal thoughts. - 24.
+Teachers and school administrators lack any meaningful support, guidelines or sensitivity training when faced with students in sexual and gender minorities and who are struggling to come to terms with their sexual orientation and/or gender identity.
 In 2009, the Education Bureau developed a resource package "to enhance teachers' awareness about school bullying".
-Not once were terms such as "sexual orientation", "gender identity" or "lesbian, bisexual or transgender" included in this non-binding package. - 26.
-We reiterate the importance of Key Recommendation 1 on the need for an anti-discrimination law.
-We also urge the Government to develop guidelines for schools to eliminate discrimination against LBT staff and students, provide resources and training to teachers to tackle homophobic and transphobic bullying in schools, as well as to provide sensitivity training to teachers and school officials in the sexual and gender diversity of students.
+Not once were terms such as "sexual orientation", "gender identity" or "lesbian, bisexual, transgender and/or intersex" included in this non-binding package. - 25.
+We reiterate the importance of Key Recommendation 1 on the need for an antidiscrimination law.
+We also urge the Government to develop guidelines for schools to eliminate discrimination against LBTI staff and students, provide resources and training to teachers to tackle homophobic and transphobic bullying in schools, as well as to provide sensitivity training to teachers and school officials in the sexual and gender diversity of students.

-Art 11: Employment
+Art.
+11: Employment